 If you are a teacher, you can choose one date in the month on which you will organize a slightly different flow of the classroom.
 And on this day you can use the mind mapping technique.
 According to the subject you are teaching, choose a familiar topic that would be engaging for your students.
 On this day you don’t have to teach them new things but develop a fruitful discussion.

 You can start by creating a presentation that you will present in front of them.
 For this presentation with a mind map can be made a guide which will be shared with your students.
 The mind map would contain important information from the presentation that you would discuss later.
 After the presentation is finished start a conversation and let your students ask and answer questions simply by following the information included in the mind map.

 Creating engaging quizzes

 Repeating learned lessons and preparing for exams can be a tedious and unexciting activity for students.
-So teachers must think of new, more captivating ways for this kind of days, when a lesson learned has to be repeated.
+So teachers must think of new, more captivating ways for these kinds of days, when a lesson learned has to be repeated.
 One great idea is to create fun and engaging exercises and quizzes.
-This way students will feel more comfortable to participate and share what they have learned on a particular subject.
+This way students will feel more comfortable participating and sharing what they have learned on a particular subject.